jambolo/advent-of-code-2025-visualizations/basic_prompt.md

    • Use requestAnimationFrame or timers for playback.
    • Use canvas.captureStream + MediaRecorder for WebM output.
    • Highlight or show the solver_result.txt meaningfully.
+   • The name of the file containing the typescript code should be `dayNN-visualizer.ts`, where NN is the two-digit day of the puzzle.

-B) visualizer_annotation.md (markdown, **no code**)
+B) visualizer_annotation.md
-   • Document architecture, how Step-1 docs guided your design, resolution choice, rendering logic, and recording workflow.
+   • Document architecture, how Step-1 docs guided your design, resolution choice, rendering logic, and recording workflow in markdown format.

 ────────────────
 STEP 3 — JSON SCHEMA (markdown)
 ────────────────

 Produce json_log_spec.md describing the exact JSON contract the solver must emit.

 Requirements: